Devbimb/Book-Supplier-App/README.md

 * Automated Testing (JUnit, Mockito)
 * Installation
 * Future Work
+* Acknowledgement

+#### Overview
-- This app allows book suppliers to manage their books.
-- It will allow suppliers to login and get information about request to supply book to library, schools, company and individual
+_This app allows book suppliers to manage their books.
+It will allow suppliers to login and get information about request to supply book to library, schools, company and individual._
 ###